nodejs/corepack/README.md

 ## Contributing

-If you want to build corepack yourself things yourself, you can build the project like this:
+If you want to build corepack yourself, you can build the project like this:

 1. Clone this repository
 2. Run `yarn build` (no need for `yarn install`)